jijihohococo/ichi-orm/README.md

 	'user_password' => 'user_password'
 ]);
 ```
-Default database connections are 'mysql' , 'pgsql' and 'sqlsrv'.
+The default database connections are 'mysql', 'pgsql', 'sqlsrv' and 'sqlite'.

-Supported database drivers are 'mysql' , 'pgsql' and 'sqlsrv'.
+The supported database drivers are 'mysql', 'pgsql', 'sqlsrv' and 'sqlite'.

-After declaring database connection, you can select default database connection
+After declaring the database connection, you can select the default database connection.

 ```php
 $connector->selectConnection('mysql');